killkuruzzza/git_lesson_3/Readme.md

 		git --version
 		```

-@Okay!
+> Okay!
 If you see the gits' version, that's all..
-Git was installed.
+> Git was installed.
 Otherwise something was broken under installation process.

 ### Git branching